Samsung RF28R7351SR Internal Water Lines & Ice Room Door Gasket Replacement

 6. Check all connections for leaks.
 You should see no water dripping or pooling.

 7. The ice maker should begin producing ice within 24 hours.
-Check the freezer floor for any water accumulation over the next few days.
+Keep an eye on the freezer floor for any water accumulation over the next few days.

 Ice Room Door Gasket Replacement for the RF28R7351SR